The average size of the kernel of a matrix and orbits of linear groups: Rationality of and -adic integration

 \subsection{Local functional equations and global analytic properties}

 Functional equations under ``inversion of the prime'' are a common (but not universal) phenomenon in the theory of local zeta functions.
 Denef and Meuser~\cite{DM91} showed that for a homogeneous polynomial over a number field, almost all of its associated local Igusa zeta functions satisfy such a functional equation.
 Vastly generalising their result, Voll~\cite{Vol10} established functional equations for numerous types of zeta functions arising in asymptotic algebra and expressible in terms of $p$-adic integrals.
+For further positive results establishing such functional equations, see, in particular, work of du~Sautoy and Lubotzky~\cite{dSL96}, Voll~\cite{Vol17}, Avni et al.~\cite[\S 4]{AKOV13}, and Stasinski and Voll~\cite[Thm~A]{SV14}.
 Using the formalism developed above, we may deduce the following; recall the notation from \S\ref{ss:global_alpha}.